- Copperheads and corn snakes may look similar, but they are different species.

 Though it’s true that the corn snake and the copperhead do look somewhat alike at a distance, there are important differences between the two snakes.
 For one, the copperhead is venomous, and though its venom isn’t as potent as some other vipers, a bite still requires medical attention.
-The corn snake is harmless and nonvenomous and is even kept as a pet by some people.
+The corn snake is harmless and nonvenomous and is kept as a pet by many people.
 Here are some other fascinating differences between these two beautiful snakes.
 Let’s compare the Corn Snake vs Copperhead!

 The Five Key Differences Between Corn Snake vs. Copperhead